 Walk the pretty lighthouse route and spot whales from the coastal path.
 Go sea kayaking and spot dolphins.
 Visit a colourful market or one of the stunning beaches.

 Your next stop should be The Gold Coast.
-Take a visit to Surfers Paradise Beach, although the main highlight here are the many theme parks to let your inner child go wild!
+The main highlight here are the many theme parks, to let your inner child go wild!

-There are some lovely islands off the coast which you can day trip to and it’s worth taking a river boat trip to Lone Pine koala sanctuary to learn about these cute native animals.
+There are some lovely islands off the coast which you can day trip to.
+It’s worth taking a river boat trip to Lone Pine koala sanctuary to learn about these cute native animals.
+Save time and avoid disappointment. book your ticket in advance.

 End your trip in beautiful Noosa, a place often compared to Byron Bay.

-Like Byron, it’s a small town with a laid back vibe and is home to some stunning beaches where you can relax after your drive along the coast.
+Like Byron, it’s a small town with a laid back vibe and is home to some stunning beaches where you can relax, after your scenic drive along the coast.

 Have you been on a road trip in Australia?
 Where did you go and what was memorable about it?
 Or is road tripping in Oz still a pipe dream and if so – where would you like to drive to?